 Female life expectancy in Denmark has followed an atypical pattern in the second half of the 20th century.
 While their Scandinavian counterparts showed continuous improvement, life expectancy stagnated among Danish women between the late-1970s and mid-1990s, to improve thereafter (1-3), while remaining lower than in Sweden and Norway (3).
 The stagnation of life expectancy and its current lower level resulted mainly from increased mortality of those born between the two World Wars (3), among which throughout life smoking habits were more prevalent (1, 2).

-Life expectancy is commonly used to measure the overall health status of a population.
+Life expectancy is commonly used to measure the overall health status of a population (reference: WHO).
 It

 However, life expectancy conceals lifespan inequality, the variation in age at death in a population (4), which expresses fundamental differences among individuals (5).
-Lifespan inequality has become relevant for policy makers with the growing interest in reducing health inequalities (6), and has been found negatively associated with life expectancy (7).
+Lifespan inequality has become relevant for policy makers with the growing interest in reducing health inequalities (6), and is negatively associated with life expectancy (7).
 Studying lifespan inequality alongside life expectancy adds an important dimension to the study of population health because both indicators may affect individuals’ decisions.
 For instance, individuals may decide when to invest in education or when to retire based in their expected longevity, but also in the uncertainty surrounding their eventual time of death (8).
 This is particularly relevant for countries that have experienced a relative low level of life expectancy and a slow progress in reducing premature mortality like Denmark compared to other countries in the region such as Norway and Sweden.

-Here we test the hypotheses that 1) Denmark has higher lifespan inequality relative to Sweden and Norway, and 2) that the period of stagnation in life expectancy of Danish women was accompanied by an increase in lifespan inequality.
+Here we test the hypotheses that 1) Denmark has higher lifespan inequality relative to Sweden and Norway, and 2) that the period of stagnation in life expectancy of Danish women was accompanied by an stagnation in the decrease in lifespan inequality.

 This paper makes three main contributions.
 Firstly, it contributes to the literature on health inequalities in the context of a developed country with a relative low life expectancy.
 We highlight the role of female mortality of the inter-war generations during life expectancy stagnation.
 Secondly, we analyze the contributions of smoking-related causes of death to changes in lifespan inequality over the last half century.
 The changing in the epidemiological profile of Denmark, Sweden and Norway in the last century underscores the need of cause-of-death analysis in determining the best future public health interventions.
 Finally, this paper contributes to our knowledge of lifespan inequality in the Scandinavian region and suggests scope of improvement for Denmark.